 - Gulf Shore Boulevard project update.
 City of Naples Press Release, 12/13/19

-In May, the Old Naples Association presented city council with a petition signed by nearly 200 members requesting that only gas-powered leaf blowers be allowed to be used in the Old Naples neighborhood.
+In May, the Old Naples Association presented city council with a petition signed by nearly 200 members requesting that the city curb the use of certain leaf blowers, which proponents of regulation say are causing noise and environmental pollution.
 As a result:

 - Naples may consider rules to quiet noisy leaf blowers.
 Naples Daily News, 12/16/19